jshuadvd/hacks-n-notes/event_sourcing.md

 > The history of the events is called **Projection**.

+The Projection is the left-fold or the result of the last state mutated by the last event handler.
+This result can be stored in a row in a database table.
+The result can be a json blob of the state at that point of time.

 ## Read-model

 > So we don't need to query the projection.

 ### Snapshots